-Peter Ochieng will spend his fellowship at the Georgia State University Center for Leadership in Disability.
+Peter Ochieng spent his fellowship at the Georgia State University Center for Leadership in Disability.

 While working at Light of the World, Peter observed how numerous employers exhibited limited awareness about the different benefits of inclusive disability employment.
 It was this observation and his own personal experience as an individual with cerebral palsy in Uganda that has led to his project proposal.
 The title of Peter’s project is ‘Documenting Employers’ Awareness on Inclusive Disability Incentives.’
 He plans to work with up to 50 employers in Uganda to document professional biases related to disability employment and will use the outcomes of his research to inform efforts to overcome attitudinal barriers to inclusion of people with disabilities in the workforce.